ritika-singh2000/AlgorithmsAndDataStructure/README.md

 - Create separate issues for Python and C++.
 - You can only work on issues that you have been assigned to.
 - Use Flake8 locally for linting Python Code. `pip install flake8`.
-  (We have linting checks so if your code fails it we will not merge the PR.)
+  (We have linting checks so if your code fails it we will not merge the PR).

 ## Authors and acknowledgment